 On this page

-If your company has been declared bankrupt, is being managed by an official receiver and has requested permanent insolvency from a court of law, part of their payment obligations may be transferred to UWV.
-This could apply to wages due or wages with regard to your staff's notice period.
-However, to be eligible, you must first apply for a dismissal permit from UWV.
-They subsequently invite your employees to apply for unemployment benefit.
+If your company has petitioned for bankruptcy, is being managed by an official receiver or has requested permanent insolvency from a court of law, part of your payment obligations can be transferred to UWV.
+This applies to wages due or wages with regard to your staff's notice period.
+In the case of insolvancy, you need to apply for a dismissal permit from UWV first, before your employees can apply for unemployment benefit.
 If you have been declared bankrupt or are in a (statutory) debt restructuring arrangement you do not need to apply for a dismissal permit.

 Company takeover prior to bankruptcy